 Tall Vegetation.
 This layer never exceeds 1.5 m in height.
 It usually includes the tallest emergent vegetation and the larger shrubs.
-Examples include Rubus ursinus (California blackberry), Spartina foliosa (cordgrass)
+Examples include Grindelia stricta (gumplant), Spartina foliosa (cordgrass), and larger specimens of Sarcocornia virginica (pickleweed).

 Very Tall Vegetation.
 This layer is reserved for plants that are taller than 1.5 m.
-Examples include Typha latifolia (broad-leaved cattail), Schoenoplectus californicus (bulrush) and Baccharis piluaris (coyote brush).
+Examples include Salix lasiolepis (Arroyo Willow), Cupressus macrocarpa (Monterey Cypress), Eucalyptus spp.
+(Blue Gum), and Baccharis piluaris (coyote brush).

 Standing (upright) dead or senescent vegetation from the previous growing season can be used in addition to live vegetation to assess the number of plant layers present.
 However, the lengths of prostrate stems or shoots are disregarded.
-In other words, fallen vegetation should not be "held up" to determine the plant layer to which it belongs.
+In other words, fallen vegetation should not be "held up" to determine its height and the plant layer to which it belongs.
 The number of plant layers must be determined based on the way the vegetation presents itself in the field.

-If the AA supports less that 5% plant cover and/or no plant layers are present (e.g. some concrete channels), automatically assign a score of "D" to the plant community metric
+If the AA supports less that 5% plant cover and/or no plant layers are present (e.g. some concrete/rip-rap lined estuaries or newly restored marshes), automatically assign a score of "D" to the plant community metric.